h2oai/h2ogpt/docs/FAQ.md

 ```bash
 python generate.py --base_model=https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF/resolve/main/mistral-7b-instruct-v0.2.Q4_K_M.gguf --prompt_type=zephyr --hf_embedding_model=sentence-transformers/all-MiniLM-L6-v2 --score_model=None --llamacpp_dict="{'n_gpu_layers':10}" --max_seq_len=1024 --enable_tts=False --enable_stt=False --enable_transcriptions=False --top_k_docs=3 --metadata_in_context=None
 ```
-This only uses 2GB of GPU even during usage, but will be alot slower if use only use GPU with 10 layers instead of default.
+This only uses 2GB of GPU even during usage, but will be significantly slower if you use GPU with only 10 layers instead of default.
 You can vary the model size from [TheBloke](https://huggingface.co/TheBloke/zephyr-7B-beta-GGUF/tree/main) and offloading to optimize your experience.

 On CPU case, a good model that's still low memory is to run:
 ```bash